river-berlin/river.berlin/blog/blog-7/content.md

 Determinism would argue that they had no choice but to do otherwise, and that in the exact same circumstances – you likely would have been influenced via the exact same factors and commited the exact same form of harm

-Like we still should seperate people that are commiting harm towards society, but recognition of determinism (if you believe so), only leads to the conclusion that if we work on changing people's circumstances, perhaps helping people psycologically – even if the same things were to happen to us, i.e. we are influenced via the same factors – we can feel lucky that we're in a society that seeks to help us heal, correct us – rather than punishing us or looking at us as irrepairable individuals
+We still should seperate people that are commiting harm towards society, but recognition of determinism (if you believe so), only leads to the conclusion that if we work on changing people's circumstances, perhaps helping people psycologically – even if the same things were to happen to us, i.e. we are influenced via the same factors – we can feel lucky that we're in a society that seeks to help us heal, correct us – rather than punishing us or looking at us as irrepairable individuals

 #### The statistical argument